 The key detail: there’s no allow_insecure=True parameter.
 The runtime will only join the mesh if it has valid credentials, which is what makes commissioning secure and meaningful.

-Open three terminal windows.
+Open one terminal on the primary device and two terminals on your development machine.
+If you are simulating everything locally, open three terminals on your development machine.
 In each one, activate the virtual environment and set the tenant variables.
 Replace <tenant-slug> with your actual tenant slug.

 cd ~/device-connect-fabric